 All students (Pre-K-8) come to art once a week.

 Some examples of grade level projects include: 5th graders create animal-inspired images using a lino block-printing process.
-7th graders work with papier-mâché to create masks of famous people (writing a brief report in technology to accompany them).
+7th graders work with papier-mâché to create masks of famous people.
 8th graders create personal crosses using sheet copper in a copper tooling process integrating Christian symbols and themes.
 Every grade level creates a self-portrait in media ranging from wax resist, conte chalk, charcoal, or photo graphics.
 Facial structure, proportion, shading, texture and symmetry are integrated in to the unit based on grade level.

-The SJNCS Art Department, under the direction of Ms. Erin Quigley, participates in the following events: Dogwood Arts Festival, US Conference of Catholic Bishops Uproot Poverty Together Contest, Art Exhibit at the Columbus Home Fun Walk and Farragut Town Hall Art Show.
+The SJNCS Art Department, under the direction of Mrs. Elizabeth Hinds, participates in the following events: Dogwood Arts Festival, US Conference of Catholic Bishops Uproot Poverty Together Contest, Art Exhibit at the Columbus Home Fun Walk, and the Farragut Town Hall Art Show.